tylernford/LRIC/content/_index.md

       when the conditions are ripe and lean out of a market when opportunities narrow.
 learn_more:
   heading: Why Is Texas Our Target Market?
-  body: |-
-    It’s population is growing by more than 1000 people per day.
-The economy is booming.
+  body: It’s population is growing by more than 1000 people per day.
+The economy is
+    booming.
 Over the coming years some of the greatest opportunities will be in retail investment and development.

-    What what
   photo: "/uploads/placeholder_2.jpg"

 ---